Magdalen College, Oxford: Accommodation

-Undergraduate students of the college are guaranteed accommodation during term for their entire degree, typically in the Waynflete building in their first year and "inside-walls" in the Cloister, St Swithun's Quad, the New Building and so on in subsequent years.
+Undergraduate students of the college are guaranteed accommodation during term for their entire degree, typically in St Swithun's Quad and Longwall Quad in their first year and "inside-walls" in the Cloister, St Swithun's Quad, the New Building and in houses on the High Street and Longwall Street in subsequent years.
 Graduate students are guaranteed at least two years of accommodation.
 Unlike undergraduates, graduates are not required to move out between terms and typically live "outside walls", including in Holywell Ford, the Daubeny Laboratory, and Professor's House.

 Accommodation charges are inclusive of heating, power, and internet access, and weekly cleaning by the college scouts (housekeepers), but do not include catering.
 Three cafeteria-style meals a day are served in the hall, and other food is available in the Old Kitchen Bar.

 In addition to a dinner cafeteria service served in the hall, four Formal Halls are held a week during term time.
 These are three-course sit-down dinners and require college members to wear their gowns.
 Additional banquets commemorate special occasions, including the Restoration Dinner.